launchdarkly/python-server-sdk/CONTRIBUTING.md

 pytest
 ```

+By default, the full unit test suite includes live tests of the integrations for Consul, DynamoDB, and Redis.
+Those tests expect you to have instances of all of those databases running locally.
+To skip them, set the environment variable `LD_SKIP_DATABASE_TESTS=1` before running the tests.

 There are also integration tests that can be run against the LaunchDarkly service.
 To enable them, set the environment variable `LD_SDK_KEY` to a valid production SDK Key.

 ### Portability